ISAITB/docs-tdl/source/handlers/index.rst

 Note that the value "true" in this example could also have been provided as a variable reference (e.g. ``$isHTTPS``) allowing a test case to remain unaffected if the underlying communication needs to be over HTTP or HTTPS.
-This could be especially interesting in cases where the ``SoapMessaging`` handler is used to test SUT endpoints over which the test bed has no control over the underlying transport channel.
+This could be especially interesting in cases where the ``SoapMessaging`` handler is used to test SUT endpoints over which the Test Bed has no control over the underlying transport channel.
 In this case the "http.ssl" parameter could be set as part of the system's configuration, as in the following example (assuming an endpoint name of "sutInfo" and an endpoint parameter named "isHTTPS"):

 .. code-block:: xml